Munchkin: Concept

+Depiction of the Münchner Kindl in an advertisement c.
+1910.

 While Baum may have written about it, there are no surviving notes for the composition of The Wonderful Wizard of Oz.
-The lack of this information has resulted in speculation of the term origins he used in the book, which include the word Munchkin.
-Baum researcher Brian Attebery has hypothesized that there might be a connection to the Münchner Kindl, the emblem of the Bavarian city of Munich (spelled München in German).
+The lack of this information has resulted in speculation of the term origins he used in the book, which include the word "Munchkin".
+Baum researcher Brian Attebery has hypothesized that there might be a connection to the Münchner Kindl ('Munich child'), the emblem of the Bavarian city of Munich.
 The symbol was originally a 13th-century statue of a monk, looking down from the town hall in Munich.
-Over the years, the image was reproduced many times, for instance as a figure on beer steins, and eventually evolved into a child wearing a pointed hood.
+Over the years, the image was reproduced many times, for instance as a figure on beer steins, and eventually evolved into a boy wearing a pointed hood.
 Baum's family had German origins, suggesting that Baum could have seen one such reproduction in his childhood.

-It is also possible that Munchkin came from the German word Männchen, which means "mannikin" or "little figure".
+It is also possible that "Munchkin" came from the German word Männchen, which means "mannikin" or "little figure".
 In 1900, Baum published a book about window displays in which he stressed the importance of mannequins in attracting customers.
 Another possibility is a connection to Baron Munchausen.
 This fictional character is based on a real baron who told outrageous tall tales based on his military career.
+It is also possible that the name is related to Thumbkin, Bumpkin, etc., pet names given to fingers of the hand in nursery rhymes.

-Like the other Oz terms, the word Munchkin ends in a diminutive which in this case refers to the size of the natives.
+Like the other Oz terms, the word "Munchkin" ends in a diminutive which in this case refers to the size of the natives.